PRBergerIII/entJavaIndyProject/TimeLog.md

 #### Day's Reflection:
 I was already playing catch-up, and the last 7 days put me even further behind, but I am at least back at it.
 This weekend is going to be a marathon.

+### <a id="014"></a>2022.02.24 - Individual Project
+-

+#### Day's Reflection:
+I was already playing catch-up, and the last 7 days put me even further behind, but I am at least back at it.
+This weekend is going to be a marathon.